10nc0/BlueDream/replit.md

-# Nyan Bridge 🌈
+# Your Nyanbook~ 🌈

 ## Overview
-Nyan Bridge is a professional, multi-platform messaging bridge designed to connect WhatsApp to platforms like Discord and Telegram.
-It features robust authentication, permanent message retention (write-only), and a PostgreSQL database for storage.
-The project is deployed as a **SaaS application** where all users access the same instance via a public URL.
-Its core capabilities include multi-user authentication, 1-to-many output forwarding, media support, and comprehensive audit logging, ensuring messages and bridge activities are permanently recorded and accessible.
+"Your Nyanbook" is a multi-input messaging bridge designed to forward messages from any platform (WhatsApp, Telegram, Twitter/X, SMS, Email) to Discord.
+It features robust authentication, permanent message retention, and a PostgreSQL database.
+The project is deployed as a multi-tenant SaaS application where all users access the same instance via a public URL, with each user having an isolated PostgreSQL schema.

-## 🌐 Deployment Model: Multi-Tenant SaaS Application

-**This is a deployed web app with fractalized database architecture, NOT a template for forking.**

-### How It Works
-- **One Deployment**: Single instance hosted on Replit Autoscale
-- **Fractalized Database**: Each user signup creates an **isolated PostgreSQL schema** (tenant_1, tenant_2, etc.)
-- **Public URL**: Users visit your deployed site (e.g., `nyan-bridge.replit.app`)
-- **100% Tenant Isolation**: Each Genesis admin has their own isolated database schema with dedicated DB clients
-- **Genesis Admin Per Tenant**: Each signup creates a new tenant where that user becomes the Genesis admin

-### Database Architecture (Fractalized Multi-Tenancy)
-- **Global Schema (`public`)**: Core authentication tables (`users`, `sessions`, `audit_logs`)
-- **Tenant Schemas (`tenant_X`)**: Isolated per-tenant tables (`bridges`, `messages`, `users`)
-- **Complete Isolation**: Tenants CANNOT see each other's data - enforced by transaction-scoped `SET LOCAL search_path`
-- **Dedicated DB Clients**: Each tenant has its own database client pool for true horizontal isolation

-### User Flow
-1. **New User Signs Up** → System creates isolated `tenant_X` schema → User becomes Genesis admin of their tenant
-2. **Genesis Admin** → Creates bridges, starts WhatsApp sessions, manages their tenant → **Starts with 0 bridges**
-3. **Additional Users** → Genesis admin can invite users to their tenant with role-based permissions (admin, read-only, write-only)

-### No Forking Required
-Users do NOT fork the code.
-They simply:
-- Visit your deployed website
-- Create an account (email or Google OAuth)
-- Become Genesis admin of their own **isolated tenant**
-- Create and manage their own bridges independently
+**Key Capabilities:**
+- **Hybrid Input Model:** Supports WhatsApp (with QR login and session management) and Generic Webhooks for various platforms.
+- **Unified Output:** All inputs forward to Discord webhooks (1-to-many support).
+- **Multi-Tenant SaaS:** Single deployment with fractalized database architecture ensuring 100% tenant isolation.
+- **Zero Cost for Webhooks:** Webhook inputs have no runtime overhead.

 ## User Preferences
 - **Design**: Apple glassmorphism aesthetic with Discord-style message layout